Gated Community housing is a desirable security amenity in America.

 - When a car bumper clips a sliding gate, the usual result is getting knocked off the track as opposed to bending or breaking a control-arm or weld-point.

 With any type of gate system, in-ground loop-detectors are required to automatically signal when a car is present so the automatic gate operator and function accordingly.
-Loop detectors are required to prevent the gates from crashing into a car and to allowing free egress from inside the property.
+Loop detectors are required to prevent the gates from crashing into a car and allowing free egress from inside the property.
 Loop detectors are not designed to prevent tailgating and should not be circumvented to prevent this.

 Gated Community – How to Prevent Tailgating